bennieboj/BlishHud-Mounts/README.md

 This allows for the creation of seperate sets of things/actions displayed in their own radial.

-These user-defined radial settings each should have their own unique non-overlapping keybind. (e.g. not use "B" for 1 keybind and Shift+B for the other, for more info see: https://github.com/blish-hud/Blish-HUD/issues/862)
+These user-defined radial settings each should have their own unique non-overlapping keybind. (e.g. not use "B" for 1 keybind and B/Ctrl+B/Alt+B/Shift+B for the other, for more info on overlapping see: https://github.com/blish-hud/Blish-HUD/issues/862)

 ### Icon Settings (3rd tab)
 Icon settings provide rows of actions that are always on the screen.